 After completing her undergraduate studies in the city, Esther chose to move closer to home to take on her PhD.

-“I chose to undertake my PhD at CSU firstly, due to location.
+“I chose to undertake my PhD at Charles Sturt University firstly, due to location.
 I live in Wagga, so it was perfect to have access to a rural university that has world-class laboratories on campus.
 Secondly, the family-friendly environment.
-My supervisors are very understanding when I need time for my children and I truly value the philosophy that the staff at CSU practice,” she said.
+My supervisors are very understanding when I need time for my children and I truly value the philosophy that the staff at the university practice,” she said.

 “To be honest, a PhD is a roller-coaster; you have your highs and your lows.
 Something that is as prestigious as a PhD does not come without hard work, tenacity or ambition.
 You really need to work hard if you want to receive the reward.

 “I enjoy coming to uni every day.
 I love the people I work with and would not be able to do this without them.
 The academic support that I receive is excellent and I truly believe I have made lifelong colleagues – and more importantly friends.
-Completing my PhD here at CSU is definitely rewarding as CSU has a multitude of opportunities available for their students.”
+Completing my PhD here at Charles Sturt University is definitely rewarding as the uni has a multitude of opportunities available for their students.”

 What’s next for Esther?